Rachel Margolis: Post war

 After the war, Margolis gained a Ph.D. in biology and was a teacher until the end of the 1980s.
 She helped establish Lithuania's only Holocaust museum, the Green House in Vilnius.
 Her work in the resistance has been honoured by US congress and the British House of Lords.

 Margolis's 2010 memoir A Partisan of Vilna recounts the author's escape from the Vilna Ghetto with the FPO (United Partisan Organization) resistance movement and the time spent in the forests of Lithuania with the partisans, active on sabotaging missions.

 Margolis found and published the long-lost diary of Kazimierz Sakowicz, a Polish Christian journalist who witnessed the Ponary massacre outside Vilnius, where tens of thousands of Jews were murdered.
 Margolis reconstructed Sakowicz's diary from fragments of paper found in lemonade bottles, text written on a 1941 calendar and other papers held in archives that were not accessible under Soviet rule.

-Beginning in 2008, Lithuanian prosecutor general wanted to question Margolis as part of the investigation of the Koniuchy massacre when Soviet and Jewish partisans killed at least 38 civilians.
+Beginning in 2008, the Lithuanian prosecutor general wanted to question Margolis as part of the investigation of the Koniuchy massacre when Soviet and Jewish partisans killed at least 38 civilians.
 Lithuanian newspapers referred to her as a terrorist and a murderer.

-Margolis also lived in Rechovot, Israel.
+Margolis also lived in Rehovot, Israel.